As moms of many we often worry, “Am I meeting the needs of each individual child? How do I balance teaching multiple children in my homeschool?”

 While any individual day may appear lopsided (because it is very rare to get to every child every day for every subject!), as I look at the big picture plan, I’m encouraged to maintain balance over the course of the week.

 My Mom Checklist this year even includes a place to mark off “read a book” to my 3-year-old.
 Yes.
 No judgement.
 I need this reminder.
-(I include an example of my super simple mom checklist for this school year as part of my Big Picture Planning post at Humility and Doxology.)

 While I won’t get to every child every day, I can use my Mom Checklist to quickly see at a glance how balanced/unbalanced weekly “nutrition” is in our homeschool.